Code-Kat/linkedin-clone/README.md

-This is a LinkedIn clone that is fully responsive and uses firebase login as well as redux.
+This is a fully responsibe LinkedIn (pc version) clone that uses firebase login as well as redux.